Virtual tour of Montagu House

-Montagu House will be the new headquarters of the Healthcare Infection Society from April 2020.
-The building was constructed during 2019–2020 on the site of an old dairy, and is located in Wakefield Street, Bloomsbury, London, WC1X.
+Since September 2020, Montagu House has been the new headquarters of the Healthcare Infection Society.
+The building was constructed during 2019–2020 on the site of an old dairy, and is located in Wakefield Street, Bloomsbury, London, WC1N 1PG.

 HIS purchased the building in March 2019 with the intention of occupying the lower ground floor, and letting the upper two floors to tenants for the purposes of income generation.

 The name Montagu House was chosen by HIS Council to honour an important historical figure in infection control – Lady Mary Wortley Montagu.